-Discover Ferries is delighted to announce the ‘Blogger of the Month’ for June as Kirstie Pelling.
+Discover Ferries is delighted to announce the ‘Blogger of the Month’ as Kirstie Pelling.

 Kirstie Pelling, along with her husband Stuart run The Family Adventure Project.
 Together they make up a team of share an adventurous spirit, a passion for independent travel and three growing children.
 Their marriage is the semi-controlled fusion of an adventure addict and misadventure magnet and their multi-award winning blog, The Family Adventure Project, is part of a long term experiment in doing adventurous things together as a family.

 Kirstie is a big fan of ferry travel and Discover Ferries interviewed her to find out just why she chooses to travel by ferry: